Friedman Memorial Airport: Present-day operations and service

 Delta Air Lines has always been the dominant carrier at the airport with its service via Delta Connection.
 For many years, SkyWest Airlines with operated Embraer EMB-120 "Brasilia" turboprop aircraft under this name.
 In January 2014 this Delta Connection service was enhanced and expanded with SkyWest-operated Canadair CRJ-700 regional jet flights, following the retirement of the aging EMB-120 turboprops.
 Delta now operates with Embraer 175 jet service year-round service to Salt Lake City.

 In 2013, United Airlines started seasonal service during the winter ski season, with nonstop service to/from San Francisco International Airport, which has continuously been operated by SkyWest Airlines with the CRJ 700 aircraft.
 In late 2013, United Express announced that it would expand its service to add nonstop summer flights from San Francisco.
 Soon after, United Express announced new nonstop service to Denver International Airport, which started in July 2014.
 As of July 2020, they are operating E175 aircraft on all routes.

-Alaska Airlines, via its wholly owned regional partner Horizon Air, operates nonstop flights to Seattle with Bombardier Q400 turboprop aircraft, the largest and fastest member of the Dash 8 turboprop family.
+Alaska Airlines, via its wholly owned regional partner Horizon Air, operates nonstop flights to Seattle with Embraer 175 aircraft.
 More flights operate during the winter ski season than any other time of year from the airport.
 Alaska Airlines usually has 100 days of service to Los Angeles from mid-December to late March.
 Horizon Air began serving Sun Valley late in 1983 with nonstop flights to Seattle and Boise, operated with Fairchild F-27 turboprop aircraft.
 On September 8, 2022 Horizon flew their final Dash 8 out of Freidman with service being replaced hours later by the E175.